-The trustees' work occurs in three steps: a Pre-assessment Phase, the Restoration Planning Phase, and the Restoration Implementation Phase.
-The Deepwater Horizon NRDA process is in the restoration planning phase.
-During this phase, the trustees quantify injuries and identify possible restoration projects.68 This process can take years, especially for complex incidents like the 2010 Gulf oil spill.
+The trustees' work occurs in three steps: the preassessment phase, the restoration planning phase, and the restoration implementation phase.
+As of 2017, the Deepwater Horizon NRDA process is in the restoration implementation phase.
+During this phase, the trustees develop project-specific restoration plans and implement the projects in compliance with federal and state environmental laws.72 This process can take years, especially for complex incidents such as the Deepwater Horizon spill.
 However, during the NRDA process, early restoration projects can be completed to begin restoration of natural resources sooner than might otherwise be possible.
-This has been the case during the Deepwater Horizon NRDA process (see below).
+This has been the case during the Deepwater Horizon NRDA process (see next section).